wuxx/AntRunner/README.md

 SDR# is a popular SDR control application.
 It is simple and convenient to use.
 It supports a variety of common SDR devices, supports a variety of plug-in functions, and can be linked with Gpredict.
 At the same time, Gpredict can also support wireless devices and rotators. : Use SDR equipment such as RTL-SDR, and use Gpredict to track satellites at the same time, gpredict can send Doppler frequency to SDR# through the corresponding plug-in in SDR# for real-time adjustment, and Gpredict can control the rotator in real time for tracking.
 Other plug-ins in SDR# can analyze and record the received signal waveform to realize the linkage of the whole system.

 ### How to Get One
-I may make some AntRunner prototypes and put them on my tindie store (https://www.tindie.com/stores/johnnywu/) for somebody interested, please follow my tindie shop or star this repo.
+Some guys ask me if they could buy AntRunner rotator, so I plan to make some AntRunner prototypes.
+Interested friends can place an order in my tindie store: https://www.tindie.com/products/johnnywu/the-antrunner-rotator/

 ## Reference
 - Gpredict (https://github.com/csete/gpredict)